 Plus, there is not much else aside from sex and The Red, with a few art lessons in between.
 The ending came a little rushed, I barely get to know the new guy.

 VerdictThe Red by Tiffany Reisz is interesting and exciting adult erotica book.
-It will teach you more about… Click To Tweet
+It will teach you more about art than entertaining you with the sex.
+Click To Tweet

 Not sure, I am 50/50 with this one.
 On one hand, I finished reading this book in one go.
 It is an easy read, the scenes make it easier to digest.
 On the other, the lack of a strong plot and character makes it a little disappointing.
 I feel like there is much that can be done with The Red.
 I did enjoy it nevertheless.